Injong of Goryeo: 1124–1126

-In the following government reshuffling Yi Ja-gyeom rewarded his loyalists.
-However, Yi Kon-su kept his senior position in the Secretariat-Chancellery, and two Kim brothers were actually promoted, with Kim Bu-sik becoming the Chief Censor.
-King Injong was living in Ja-gyeom's house and had married another of his daughters.
+In the following government reshuffling Yi Cha-gyŏm rewarded his loyalists.
+However, Yi Kong-su kept his senior position in the Secretariat-Chancellery, and two Kim brothers were actually promoted, with Kim Pusik becoming the Chief Censor.
+King Injong was living in Yi Cha-gyŏm's house and had married another of his daughters.

 This triumph was, however, short-lived.
-Other aristocratic factions joined forces to bring Yi Ja-gyeom down.
-They fostered a disunity between Cheok and Yi, using the question of responsibility for violation of the sacred palace grounds as a bait.
-Involvement of Injong, Yi Kon-su and Kim Bu-il left traces in the official records.
-In the fifth month of 1126 Yi Ja-gyeom, his family and followers were arrested by the soldiers of Cheok Chun-gyeong.
+Other aristocratic factions joined forces to bring Yi Cha-gyŏm down.
+They fostered a disunity between Ch'ŏk and Yi, using the question of responsibility for violation of the sacred palace grounds as a bait.
+Involvement of Injong, Yi Kong-su and Kim Pu-il left traces in the official records.
+In the fifth month of 1126 Yi Cha-gyŏm, his family and followers were arrested by the soldiers of Ch'ŏk Chun-gyŏng.
 Yi was banished to Jeolla province and later beheaded.
 Banished officials — Choe Hong-jae, members of Tanju Han and Cheongan Im clans and their associates — were recalled and reinstated in their positions.
 In the sixth month of 1126 King Injong married a daughter of Im Weonae.
-Cheok Chun-gyeong was demoted and banished in 1127.
+Ch'ŏk Chun-gyŏng was demoted and banished in 1127.